arnoldkemp/arnoldkemp.github.io/glog/introduction.md

 ## Purpose

 All RPG rulebooks have multiple goals.
 While these goals are not mutually exclusive, they are competitive.
-A text cannot optimized for all of them at the same time: the best dictionary is not the best way to learn a language.
+A text cannot optimized for all of them at the same time: dictionaries are not textbooks.

 The goals of an RPG ruleset: